 Google Sites, Google's website creation tool, has existed since 2007.
 While Sites was always easy to use, it allowed users a tremendous amount of freedom.
 Users could customize fonts, themes, layouts, colors, and just about everything else they wanted.
 The resulting sites were often poorly-designed or difficult to navigate.

-In late 2016, Google completely re-designed the Sites service and took it in the opposite direction.
+In late 2016, Google completely re-designed the Sites app and took it in the opposite direction.
 The new version of Sites limits users to using a few templates, color palates, and layouts.
 As a result, users have much less freedom, but the resulting websites look MUCH better and also all incorporate responsive web design.

 This article is going to provide an overview of the new version of Google Sites.
 This is a big topic, so we're going to just cover the basics here: how to create, organize, format, and share a website using the new Sites.

 What Sites is For (and What it's Not For):

 Before we get into how to use the new Google Sites, it's worth first identifying why you might want to create a Site to begin with.
 Sites really shines when you're trying to bring a collection of different kinds of content together in one place in order to share it with your organization or the world.

 These two key phrases ("different kinds of content" and 'share with lots of people') should be the two triggers for you to consider Sites for your project.
 If your project doesn't involve mixed content, you should reconsider if Google Sites is really the right tool for the job.
 If you want to share a text document or a map, you don't need to create a whole site; you can just share your work directly with Google Docs or Google MyMaps.